Skip to content

 4. Seated Banded Internal Rotation

-Doing a seated banded internal rotation can greatly improve your ability to build more active range in your hip.
-By doing this you will also improve your passive range of motion too.
+A seated banded internal rotation can significantly improve your ability to build a more dynamic range in your hip.
+By doing this, you will improve your passive range of motion too.
 Having more range means less room for injury.
+It helps build strength, control, and mobility within the body's core.

 • Be sure the band is attached to a stable object on the opposite side of your working leg.